LuyandaHele/BootsGalore-Cloud-Migration-Site/README.md

-Project Title : BootsGalore-Cloud-Migration
+Project Title : BootsGalore Three-Tier Architecture Migration (This project highlights how small businesses like BootsGalore can leverage AWS for enterprise-grade reliability)

-The BootsGalore Migration Project is a real-world cloud engineering initiative that demonstrates the migration of a online football store's traditional web application into modern AWS three-tier cloud architecture.
+The BootsGalore Migration Project is a real-world cloud engineering initiative that demonstrates the migration of an online football store's traditional web application into modern AWS three-tier cloud architecture.

 While the live WordPress demo site (bootsgalore.shop) was hosted externally for the presentation, the entire production-grade AWS infrastructure was fully provisioned and configured to validate the complete migration path.
 This showcases my ability to design, implement and optimize cloud solutions that balance real-world trade-offs in availability, cost and complexity in practical business scenairos.

-What This Project Demonstrates:
+Key Achievements & Implementation

 1.)
-VPC Networking: Custom VPC with both public and private subnets, internet gateway, and route tables.
+VPC Networking: Architected a custom VPC with both public and private subnets, internet gateway, and route tables.

 2.)
 Compute Layer (EC2): Auto Scaling Group across private subnets for elasticity.